Set Current Location

 This 1912 Beaux-Arts building is the crowning achievement of well-known architect Marius Dufresne.
 It was at one point converted to a community center, but has recently been re-opened as a functioning market.
 It is easily the finest food shopping to be had in Hochelaga-Maisonneuve, drawing gourmets from across the city.
 Major vendors include a branch of the renowned Première Moisson bakery and a specialty store selling unique Quebec food and wine.
 Cheese, flowers, deli selections and fresh meats are also on hand.

-Located close to downtown, this open-air market has been serving lovers of fresh veggies, fruits, flowers, eggs and even live fowl since 1934.
+Located close to downtown, this open-air market has been serving lovers of fresh veggies, fruits, flowers, eggs and other organic produce since 1933.
 Many of Montreal's restaurant owners drop by on their daily shopping expeditions.
 Farmers simply drive their trucks up to a series of stalls, and customers can stroll buy checking out the goods.
 Surrounding Marché Jean-Talon are bakeries, health food stores, cheese shops, a horticultural center, and a host of other stores.

 Started in 1865, the Marché de Lachine is one of the oldest public markets in Montreal.
 It is located at the intersection of rue Notre Dame and 18th Avenue, and starts daily at 7a.
 Local vendors bring a variety of articles for sale here, allowing one to stock up on groceries, fresh produce and homemade delicacies.
 If you wish to soak in the local vibe then head to Marché de Lachine in the morning to get a peek into humbler times.